Domain Generalization for Medical Image Analysis: A Review: Methods

 \paragraph{Adversarial-based Augmentation} Adversarial-based data augmentation methods operate on the principle of creating adversarial examples that aim to maximize the model’s uncertainty, thereby improving its robustness and generalizability.
+In this section, we concentrate on data-level adversarial augmentation, while a discussion on model-level adversarial training can be found in Section \ref{par:model-adversarial}.
 Tomar~\etal~\cite{tomar2023tesla} developed a method that combines knowledge distillation with adversarial-based data augmentation for cross-site medical image segmentation tasks.
 The process involves the creation of augmented data that is adversarial to the current model, to push the model's feature representations toward the decision boundary.
 This is achieved by optimizing and sampling data augmentations that simulate data in the uncertain region of the feature space, thereby improving the model's ability to generalize from the training data to unseen test data.

-\paragraph{Generative Models} Generative models have been widely used for data augmentation in domain generalization tasks.
+\paragraph{Generative Models} Generative models have been widely used for data augmentation in DG tasks.
 These models learn to generate new data that mirrors the training data distribution, thus providing additional examples for the model to learn from.
 Scalbert~\etal~\cite{scalbert2022test} designed a new augmentation strategy based on multi-domain image-to-image translation to enhance robustness in unseen target protocols.
-By adapting the style encoding method~\cite{choi2020stargan} based on generative models, they derive a considerable boost of performances for domain generalization at test time.
-Yamashita~\etal~\cite{yamashita2021learning} proposed a style transfer-based augmentation (STRAP) method for a tumor classification task.
-The STRAP method applies style transfer from non-medical images to histopathology images.
-This process changes the low-level texture of an image, such as its color and contrast, to match the style of a randomly selected source image while preserving the high-level semantic content of the original image.
-The resulting image, therefore, contains the same information as the original but is presented in a different style.
-The STRAP method operates on the hypothesis that the style of histopathology images is domain-specific and not relevant to the class (or type) of the image, whereas the semantic content (the objects and shapes in the image) is not specific to the domain but is relevant to the class of the image.
-By altering the style while preserving the semantic content, STRAP is designed to facilitate learning domain-agnostic representations, which can be more robust and generalizable.
+By adapting the style encoding method~\cite{choi2020stargan} based on generative models, they derive a considerable boost of performances for DG at test time.
+Yamashita~\etal~\cite{yamashita2021learning} proposed a style transfer-based augmentation (STRAP) method for a tumor classification task, which applies the style of non-medical images to histopathology images while preserving their semantic content.
+The authors argue that the style of these images is specific to their domain and irrelevant to their classification, making STRAP effective in learning domain-agnostic representations.